-3 TEAM SELECTION
+5. TEAM SELECTION

-3.1 Only one team per university may participate in the Competition.
-A team consists of two students only, from the same University.

-3.2 The same team may not represent the University for more than one year.
-A student may participate in the Competition no more than twice.

-3.3 As far as possible, team composition should reflect gender diversity.

-- 3.4 Team members are to be chosen through a democratic and transparent method approved by the responsible authority within each University. - 3.5 For the purposes of the Competition, notice to one team member constitutes notice to both team members. - 3.6 Teams that are unable to come to Geneva upon invitation will be disqualified and, if possible, replaced.
-Teams should as soon as possible inform the organizers if there is a possibility they will not attend the preliminary rounds.
+- 5.1 Only 1 team per university may participate in the Competition.
+A team consists of 2 students only, from the same University. - 5.2 The same team may not represent the University for more than 1 year.
+A student may participate in the Competition no more than twice. - 5.3 As far as possible, team composition should reflect gender diversity. - 5.4 Team members are to be chosen through a democratic and transparent method approved by the responsible authority within each University. - 5.5 For the purposes of the Competition, notice to 1 team member constitutes notice to both team members. - 5.6 Teams that are unable to come to Geneva upon invitation will be disqualified and, if possible, replaced.
+Teams should as soon as possible after being informed that they qualify for the quarter-final rounds inform the organizers if there is a possibility they will not attend the preliminary rounds.